 People fleeing the collapse of the Mycenaean world moved east to Athens, further east to the islands of the Aegean Sea, and even further to the west coast of Asia Minor.
 Greeks speaking the Ionic dialect settled in Asia Minor on the coast of the Aegean Sea.
 This part of the coast came to be called "Ionia," and it was here, particularly in Miletus, the dominant city, that the enlightenment took root.

-Trade and Contact with the Great Civilizations
+Contact with the Great Civilizations

 Greek and Persian contact came in the form of the Persian Wars, a series of military conflicts between the Achaemenid Empire of Persia and Greek city-states.